uapi-group/docs/minutes/2022-10-05__Image-based-linux-summit.md

       - Repart also supports filling the partition if the UUID is set to 0000…
       - Add the same for 0xFFFFF to signal full factory reset (full repartitioning) for the disk GPT
 - How to restore factory config, and apps stored outside the OS image?
-   - Tmpfiles support for removing stuff only on factory reset mode
+   - Tmpfiles support for removing stuff only on factory reset mode: https://github.com/systemd/systemd/pull/24983
 - Handling recovery partitions (Ubuntu core)
    - Image could be updated but usually isn’t (security vs. robustness) https://ubuntu.com/tutorials/how-to-ubuntu-core-recovery-mode#1-overview